SHOC Financial Transparency & Shared Foundations 2027

 What This Supports

-Fair wages for pastors, worship leaders, and children’s staff.
+Fair wages for pastors and staff.

 Rent for gathering space and services.